Summary

 • FSI-connector based interface

-• Option to combine in the same payload several applications (SDR, ADS-B, AIS, IoT, and SIGINT) with different frequency bands
+• Option to combine in the same payload several applications (SDR, ADS-B, AIS, and SIGINT) with different frequency bands

 • SDR transceiver across several frequency bands: UHF, VHF, S-band, and L-band